Neats29/Learn-Heroku/README.md

 ###How?

 You can deply your app using the Heroku GUI but that's not cool.
-We're gonna deploy command line style.
+We're gonna use the command line.

 ![](http://s2.quickmeme.com/img/14/14bd39c02c40e7e10a50a68aa2c385359b5097214a97fe131e88d21bf7996198.jpg)

 ---

 Say you've been working on a project all week and you decide to deploy on Friday afternoon.
 Don't!
-Sometimes things go smoothly but sometimes and specially if it's your first time, this doesn't happen.
+Sometimes things go smoothly but sometimes and specially if it's your first time, this might not happen.
 Leave enough time for it just in case.

 ##Dynos